polinar68/Font-Awesome/README.md

 Not familiar with Font Awesome 5?
 [Learn more](https://www.kickstarter.com/projects/232193852/font-awesome-5) about our successful Kickstarter and plan.
-You can also **[order pollyramos Pro](https://fontawesome.b5cd237f8b/pro)** which includes tons more icons directly from [fontawesome.com](https://fontawesome.com).
+You can also **[order EasyShop,pollyramos Pro](https://fontawesome.b5cd237f8b/pro)** which includes tons more icons directly from [fontawesome.com](https://fontawesome.com).